-Create watercolour paintings that are exciting, creative and personal.
-Extend your use of watercolour techniques and develop your freedom of expression.
+Create watercolour paintings that are exciting, creative and personal by extending your use of watercolour techniques and developing freedom of expression.

-Watercolour techniques you’ll learn include how to create and use tone, colour theory and mixing, structure and composition.
-We’ll also explore the experimental use of pastels, inks and other media in connection with watercolour.
+You’ll learn how to create and use tone, colour theory and mixing, structure and composition.
+We will explore the experimental use of pastels, inks and other media in connection with watercolour.

-Subjects covered include working from observation, still life, life and portrait models.
-As well as developing personal projects and studying the great masters
+Subjects covered will include still life and working from the model, as well as developing personal projects and studying the great masters.

 This course is for all levels of ability.
 Your tutor will meet you at the level you’re at.

 11 January – 21 March 2024 / 10.00am – 4.00pm

 Tutor: Natasha Lien

 Please bring the following materials with you on your first day:

 Heatherleys stocks good paper which you can buy from the shop: Saunders Waterford Paper (semi rough).
 Arches Aquarelle paper (rough or semi rough).
 Please note, you get what you pay for.
 It’s worth buying good quality paper.

 - Arches block pads of paper.
 Any size.